k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 ##### Refresh All Data from Source

-Ask to sync the entities from the source to get a fresh data in the task.
+Ask to sync the entities from the source to get fresh data in the task.

 ##### Process Tables